keldenl/gpt-llama.cpp/README.md

 # 🦙 gpt-llama.cpp
-Replace GPT API with [`llama.cpp`](https://github.com/ggerganov/llama.cpp#description)'s [supported models](https://github.com/ggerganov/llama.cpp#description)
+Replace GPT API with [`llama.cpp`](https://github.com/ggerganov/llama.cpp)'s [supported models](https://github.com/ggerganov/llama.cpp#description)

 ![Demo GIF](https://raw.githubusercontent.com/keldenl/gpt-llama.cpp/master/assets/demo.gif)
 _Real-time speedy interaction mode demo of using `gpt-llama.cpp`'s API + [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) (GPT-powered app) running on a M1 Mac with local `Vicuna-7B` model.
-See all demos [here](https://github.com/keldenl/gpt-llama.cpp/blob/main/docs/demos.md)._
+See all demos [here](https://github.com/keldenl/gpt-llama.cpp/blob/master/docs/demos.md)._

-## Features

-`gpt-llama.cpp` provides the following features:
-- Easy set up and usage
-- Drop-in replacement for GPT-based applications
-- Interactive mode supported, which means that requests within the same chat context will have blazing-fast responses
-- Automatic adoption of new improvements from llama.cpp
-- Support for multiple platforms (in progress)
-- Usage of local models for GPT-powered apps

 ## Description

-`gpt-llama.cpp` is an API wrapper around [`llama.cpp`](https://github.com/ggerganov/llama.cpp#description).
+`gpt-llama.cpp` is an API wrapper around [`llama.cpp`](https://github.com/ggerganov/llama.cpp).
 It runs a local API server that simulates OpenAI's API GPT endpoints but uses local llama-based models to process requests.

-It is designed to be a drop-in replacement for GPT-based applications, meaning that any apps created for use with GPT-3.5 or GPT-4 can work with [`llama.cpp`](https://github.com/ggerganov/llama.cpp#description) instead.
+It is designed to be a drop-in replacement for GPT-based applications, meaning that any apps created for use with GPT-3.5 or GPT-4 can work with [`llama.cpp`](https://github.com/ggerganov/llama.cpp) instead.

 The purpose is to enable GPT-powered apps without relying on OpenAI's GPT endpoint and use local models, which decreases cost (free) and ensures privacy (local only).